romanebarra/MVA-Convex-Optimization/README.md

 # MVA-Convex-Optimization

-MVA ENS Paris Saclay - Homeworks for Convex Optimization and Applications ind Machine Learning.
+MVA ENS Paris Saclay - Homeworks for Convex Optimization and Applications in Machine Learning.

 HW1 : Convex sets and convex functions.